fhuang26/websocket_chat_2/README.md

 ## websocket_chat_2
 * This begins to work.
-I useed a debug field in chat.html to trace object flow on client to fix a few bugs.
+I used a debug field in chat.html to trace object flow on client to fix a few bugs.

 * On Java side, I turned on Run > Edit Config > Maven > 'Show console when a message is printed to standard output stream' to trace object flow on server to fix a few bugs.